TKenneweg/RAG_Dataset_Gen/README.md

 embedd.py takes a filename in line 19.
 You should probably pass A_r here.
 It creates a chroma vector database in a data folder.
 You can further adjust the subfolder and collection names

 **Histograms**
+You can use imggen.py to generate the histograms shown in the paper.